German state election body gets police guard amid right-wing threats | DW | 09.07.2019

-Election officials in Saxony are getting police protection after concerns for their safety.
+Election officials in Saxony are getting police protection due to concerns for their safety.
 The eastern state's election body began getting threats after it disqualified far-right AfD candidates from an upcoming poll.

 Police will stand guard at all future election committee meetings in the eastern state of Saxony after the body's members reported receiving hate mail and threats, authorities said Tuesday.